Web-eWorks/microluxe20/src/markdown/microluxe20_handbook.md

 ## Cybernetics

 Cybernetic Implants (or Cybernetics) are mechanical devices that are surgically implanted to replace or augment a specific body part or function.
 They are similar to Traits and Quirks in that their primary function is to improve a stat or skill, but they have a few major differences.
-Cybernetics are purchased with Credits instead of Skill Points, they can do much more than boost a stat, and they are subject to malfunction on occasion.

 Characters can purchase Cybernetics with their starting funds, or can have them installed at a later date.
 For details on designing, installing, and using cybernetics, see the Equipment section.